 Example creates a cron job named deploy using a pre-defined schedule:

-$ drone cron add "octocat/hello-world" "deploy" @nightly
+$ drone cron add "octocat/hello-world" "deploy" @daily

 The cron expression represents a set of times, using 6 space-separated fields, including seconds.